ThePythonologists/Eudoxus-API/README.md

 # Eudoxus API App
 ## Installation

-Must have installed on your computer
+Must have installed on your computer:
-- pip
+- Pip
 - Python

-The required packages exist in the file named "requirements.txt" To install them run the following command
+The required packages exist in the file named "requirements.txt" To install them run the following command:
 ```
 pip install -r requirements.txt
 ```